 One way that we can store immutable data is to use a record.
-A Record is a reference type that allows you to create your own immutable data type where multiple pieces of related data are stored together.
+A record is a reference type that allows you to create your own immutable data type where multiple pieces of related data are stored together.
 We can use one variable to be assigned to a record object rather than using multiple variables.

 To create a record data type, you need to use the following pattern: